Isabella Sankey, director of policy at the human rights group Liberty, explains the fatal flaws behind the police tactic of kettling.

 During the March for the Alternative, we observed that officers had this tactic under near constant consideration.
 It was even authorised and then de-authorised on occasions, as senior police officials recognised the potential risks of sweeping up the innocent with the guilty.

 Kettling is a blunt, resource-heavy tool, and there are many practical and ethical issues surrounding it.
 So why does it remain at the forefront of the minds of so many officers, pundits and politicians?

 Policing protests is never easy, but there is still far too much thought afforded to kettling.
 Last week’s High Court decision, in the case challenging the decision to kettle peaceful Climate Camp protesters, is a promising development that should give the police further pause for thought.
 More cases are coming up, both here and in the European Court of Human Rights.

 And Liberty is bringing proceedings challenging the decision to kettle children at the student protests late last year.

 Hopefully the police will now seriously consider some alternatives to kettling, which do actually weed out the guilty from the innocent, and draw a line under this dangerous practice once and for all.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.